peakshift/bitcoin-ux/payments/hide-sensitive-info.md

 #### Pros

-- Gives the user an added level of security when addresses are being hidden.
+- Gives the user an added level of security and a sense of comfort when addresses as well as transactions are  hidden.

 #### Cons

-- Not sure yet.
+- the hidden information can easily be revealed.